elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

 >
 > After each quota-enabled file system is remounted run the **quotacheck** command.
 >
 > The **quotacheck** command examines quota-enabled file systems and builds a table of the current disk usage per file system.
-The table is then used to update the operating system&#8217;s copy of disk usage.
-In addition, the file system&#8217;s disk quota files are updated.
+The table is then used to update the operating system's copy of disk usage.
+In addition, the file system's disk quota files are updated.
 >
 > To create the quota files (**aquota.user** and **aquota.group**) on the file system, use the **-c** option of the **quotacheck** command.
 >